Voting starts in March for the Drupal Association Board election.

 Sarnia treats records from Solr as Drupal entities, although listing, filtering, and displaying Sarnia entities should be done using Views.
 Solr properties can be formatted within Views fields using field formatters (hook_field_formatter_info(), hook_field_formatter_view()).

-- After a prolonged period, the current release version (beta 4 and beyond) has been patched and tested to work with the latest (2015) Search API and Search API Solr, starting with beta4, though 1.1 is now the stable release.
+- After a prolonged period, the current 1.1 release version has been patched and tested to work with the latest (2015) Search API and Search API Solr, starting with beta4, though 1.1 is now the stable release.
 The included documentation has been updated.

 - There is now working FacetAPI integration (requires search_api_facetapi, which is included in the Search API project)